avinashatluru/BitsOfGoodAssessment/README.md

 # BitsOfGoodAssessment
-Files for the Bits of Good Bootcamp Assessment
+Hi, This contains the files for the assessment